Recurring Billing Requirements

 Existing Requirements

-- Affirmative consent to the agreement
+- Affirmative consent to the agreement.

-- Acknowledgment with terms and cancellation info after signup
+- Acknowledgment with terms and cancellation info after signup.

 Enforcement

-- California AG and district attorneys
+- California AG and district attorneys.

-- Significant statutory damages available
+- Significant statutory damages.

 New York

-- Easy cancellation mechanism required
+- Easy cancellation mechanism required.

-- AG and local government enforcement
+- The AG and local government both enforce it.

 Colorado

-- Cancellation must be available
+- Cancellation has to be available.

 Other States with Auto-Renewal Laws